vordimous/zilla-docs/src/reference/zilla.yaml/binding-http-filesystem.md

 > `object` as named map of `string` `array`

 List of roles required by each named guard to authorize this route

 ## when

 > `array` of [`condition`](binding-http-filesystem.md#condition)

 List of conditions (any match) to match this route

 ## exit\*

 > `string`

 Next binding when following this route

 ## with

+> `object`

- [`with`](binding-http-filesystem.md#with)                      | Filesystem parameters used when following this route
+Filesystem parameters used when following this route

 ### condition